javamelody/javamelody/README.md

-﻿JavaMelody : monitoring of JavaEE applications
+﻿JavaMelody
 =========================

-The goal of JavaMelody is to monitor Java or Java EE application servers in QA and production environments.
+The goal of JavaMelody is to monitor Java or Java EE applications in QA and production environments.

 See the [Project Home](../../wiki/Home), [Screenshots](../../wiki/Screenshots#charts), [User's guide](../../wiki/UserGuide) and [Release notes](../../wiki/ReleaseNotes) in the wiki.